rioastamal/lightsail-k8s-installer/README.md

 - [ ] Ability to delete worker node
 - [ ] Kubernetes dashboard
 - [ ] Custom tags for node
-- [ ] Options provide a container image and it's configuration
+- [ ] Options to provide a container image and it's configuration
 - [ ] Ability to choose OS for node

 ## Changelog

 #### v1.1 (2023-01-29)

+- Support for Windows (MINGW)
 - Bug fixes:
   - Missing jq from the required tools
   - Wrong Lightsail SSH key pair name